Categories > Books > Harry Potter > A Horcrux’s Fate

 He didn’t know why he was getting up.
 There was nowhere he had to be.
 He just couldn’t lie there and wait for the next wave to hit.
 Moving felt safer than staying still.

 The stairs were worse than he’d expected.
 Each step sent a shock of pain through his legs and back.
-He gripped the bannister hard enough that his knuckles whitened, willing his legs not to give out beneath him.
+He gripped the banister so hard that his knuckles whitened, willing his lower limbs not to give out beneath him.
 Somewhere halfway down, a voice pierced through.

 “Harry!”